anna-filou/anna-filou.github.io/README.md

 - a statsic site generator (Jekyll or Middleman)
 - a static CMS (Netlify CMS or Forestry)

-To-do:
+To-do for new website/portfolio:
-- [ ] design the site with all the pages in Webflow
+- [x] design the site with all the pages in Webflow
-- [ ] export the HTML, CSS and JS files
+- [x] export the HTML, CSS and JS files
-- [ ] paste it into a Jekyll build
+- [x] paste it into a Jekyll build
-- [ ] create the folder structure needed to it to work
+- [x] create the folder structure needed to it to work
 - [ ] add Liquid and frontmatter to the pages
+- [ ] Translate into GR and DE
-- [ ] configure the `_config.yml` so that the Liquid variables will work
+- [ ] Separate the text from the HTML so that I can adit MD files to make changes
+- [ ] Connect with a static CMS to edit frontmatter and MD files
+- [ ] Upload new site